Written by Rebecca Peters-Golden

 - 4 corn tortillas

-- 1 cup shredded cheese (I like cheddar)
+- 1 cup shredded Cheddar or Monterey Jack cheese

 - 1 cup shredded iceberg lettuce